 3. Locker Studio (formerly Google Data Studio)

-Looker Studio is a free, web-based data visualization tool that integrates seamlessly with other Google products.
+Looker Studio is a free, web-based data visualization tool that integrates with other Google products.
 It allows users to create interactive reports and dashboards with live data from various sources, including Google Analytics, Google Sheets, and BigQuery.
 It’s ideal for businesses looking for a cost-effective way to visualize and share data.

 Key Features